Starbucks' promotions struggle to attract U.S. customers, shares slip

 Starbucks’ home market of the United States is its largest, with more than 14,000 stores.
 During the quarter, U.S. cafes offered 15 percent off new blonde espresso drinks and half-price espresso drinks during afternoon Happy Hour.

-Same-store sales in its fast-expanding China market were up 4 percent in the second quarter, versus gains of 6 percent and 8 percent in the two prior periods.
+But China is Starbucks’ biggest growth driver.
+Same-store sales in that 3,200-store market were up 4 percent in the second quarter, versus gains of 6 percent and 8 percent in the two prior periods.
 Executives attributed the softer results in the latest quarter to a shift in the timing of Lunar New Year.
-Starbucks has more than 3,200 cafes in mainland China.
+They said business remains strong, but declined to give traffic results.

 Starbucks’ global traffic was down 1 percent for the quarter, with the Europe, Middle East and Africa region falling 4 percent.